Gordon999/Pi_Videoer/README.md

 lt has some editing facilities, delete individual frames, delete a series of frames or delete all frames from start or to end of video.

-Can make individual mp4s, all mp4s or FULL MP4 of frames stored.
+Can make individual mp4s, or all mp4s including a FULL MP4 of frames stored.
-(Note FULL MP4 maybe a large file)

 Pi4 recommended, with RaspiOS 64bit.